fiskaltrust/rollout-doc/technical-operations/rollout-automation/api-templating.md

 :::tip

 You can escape the template with a [number of tools](https://search.brave.com/search?q=escape+json), such as e.g. [freeformatter.com](https://www.freeformatter.com/json-escape.html) or [codebeautify.org](https://codebeautify.org/json-escape-unescape).
-If you are comfortable with the browser console (F12), you can also use [JSON.stringify()](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) to escape the template object. **Please make sure the string is enclosed by quotation marks.**
+If you are comfortable with the browser console (F12), you can also use [JSON.stringify()](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) to escape the template object. **Please make sure quotation marks enclose the string.**

 :::